 Scientists claim that vitamin D is one of the most important vitamins.

-It makes you feel better, it boosts your immune system, it enhances your muscle mass, it regulates muscle contraction and the growth of muscles.
+It makes you feel better, boosts your immune system, enhances your muscle mass, it regulates muscle contraction and the growth of muscles.

-It is also important for a good development of your bones.
+It is also important for the good development of your bones.

-All in all, you need to intake vitamin D through food or by exposing to sunlight.
+All in all, you need to intake vitamin D through food or by exposure to sunlight.

 You can get the ideal dose of vitamin D if you stay enough in the sun.